Olympus risks foreign backlash with new board line-up

 The new team's views on equity tie-ups will be in focus.

-Olympus has been considering alliance offers to shore up its finances, with the likes of Japanese electronics firms Sony and Fujifilm believed to be among suitors.
+Olympus has been considering alliance offers to shore up its finances, with the likes of Japanese electronics firms Sony (6758.T) and Fujifilm (4901.T) believed to be among suitors.

-But Takayama reiterated this month that any tie-up decisions must wait until after the April shareholder meeting.
+But current President Shuichi Takayama reiterated this month that any tie-up decisions must wait until after the April shareholder meeting.
 He has also suggested that going it alone without seeking outside capital was an option.

-Sasa said the company would come up with a business strategy before considering capital tie-ups, and that its project team was still mulling a restructuring plan.

-He added that he was unaware of any proposals from other companies for capital tie-ups.

-Shares of Olympus, which have lost nearly half their value since Woodford blew the whistle on the scandal, closed down 3.3 percent at 1,373 yen ahead of the announcement. ($1 = 80.6850 Japanese yen)
+Shares of Olympus, which have lost nearly half their value since former chief executive Michael Woodford blew the whistle on the scandal, closed down 3.3 percent at 1,373 yen ahead of the announcement.

-(Additional reporting by Mayumi Negishi and James Topham; Editing by Mark Bendeich and Alex Richardson)
+(Reporting by Chris Gallagher and Mayumi Negishi; Editing by Mark Bendeich and Alex Richardson)